crisprVerse/Tutorials/Design_PairedGuides/README.md

 ## Paired gRNA design overview

-There is a number of applications that require the design of pairs of gRNAs.
-Here is a list of cases that will be covered in this tutorial:
+There are several applications that require the design of gRNA pairs:

 1. Double nicking with CRISPR/Cas9 (Ran et al. et al. 2013)
 2. Dual-promoter screening systems (Han et al. 2017)
-3. Multiplexing gRNAs with arrayed spacers (enAsCas12a) (DeWeirdt et al. et al. 2021)
+3. Multiplexing gRNAs with enAsCas12a (DeWeirdt et al. et al. 2021)
 4. Nanopore Cas9-targeted sequencing (nCATS) (Gilpatrick et al. 2020)

+The `crisprDesign` package provides an infrastructure to store an annotate gRNA pairs via the `PaireGuideSet` object, which behaves very similarly to the `GuideSet` object used for unpaired gRNAs.
+We designed the functionalities for paired gRNAs with the aforementioned applications in mind.

-Before we dive into the different applications, we will describe a general use case to go over the main paired gRNA design features.
+In this tutorial, we will go through a simple example to illustrate the general concept behind paired gRNA design with `crisprDesign`.

-# A simple example: paired gRNAs flanking an exon
+# A simple example: deleting a KRAS exon with a pair of gRNAs

-To illustrate the general concept behind paired gRNA design, we will show here how to design pairs of gRNAs flanking the second exon of the canonical transcript (ENST00000311936) of the human gene KRAS (ENSG00000133703).
+We will show here how to design an optimal pair of Cas9 gRNAs flanking the second exon of the human gene KRAS (ENSG00000133703), with the goal of creating a deletion that will excise the exon.

 We first start by loading the necessary packages: